-Annual reporting periods beginning on or after 1 January 2022 Annual
+Annual reporting periods beginning on or after 1 January 2022 Annual reporting periods beginning on or after 1 January 2022

 Annual Improvements to IFRS Standards 2018-2020

 Number of improvements have been made to IFRS 1, IFRS 9, IFRS 16 and IAS 41 during the annual improvements cycle of IASB 2018-2020.
 The changes do not significantly impact the Group.